The ultimate guide to eating this delectable condiment.

 Steaming food is a very, very old method of cooking; the Chinese alone have been doing it since ancient times.
 But despite it being used by humans for generations, only recently have we truly begun to understand the health benefits it provides.
-Perhaps it’s because our lives have become more sedentary, or maybe it’s the continued developments made in food science.
-Whatever the reason, it’s clear now it’s an incredibly healthy method of cooking.
+Perhaps it’s because we’ve become more health conscious, or maybe it’s the continued developments made in food science.
+Whatever the reason, it’s clear now that steaming is an incredibly healthy method of cooking.

-Most cooking methods – such as baking, boiling and microwaving – break down vegetable tissue, which leads to antioxidants being destroyed.
-Antioxidants are compounds that fend off cancer, cardiovascular disease, diabetes, osteoporosis and neurodegenerative diseases.
+Most cooking methods—such as baking, boiling and microwaving—break down vegetable tissue, which leads to antioxidants being destroyed.
+Some studies suggest that antioxidants could help fend off cancer, cardiovascular disease, diabetes, osteoporosis and neurodegenerative diseases.
 Boiling can be even more damaging, with some disease-fighting compounds dissolving in the hot water.

 Though all vegetables vary in how they react to each cooking method, a number of studies have discovered that steaming not only preserves many precious nutrients, in some cases, it can increase them.

 Researchers in Brazil analysed 21 studies that looked at how different cooking methods affected levels of antioxidants in vegetables.
 They found that Polyphenols—a type of antioxidant—could be reduced by up to 38% when food is boiled.
 Steaming increased polyphenol content by 52%.

 Zheizhing University conducted tests on the nutritional value of broccoli after it had been subjected to a variety of cooking methods, and steaming again came out on top.
 Even when checking the levels of carotenoids, another potentially cancer-fighting enzyme, steaming couldn’t be beaten.